Mossman1215/gnss2mesh/README.md

 # GNSS to MESH

-Convert GNSS features from a survey as geojson document and build a mesh into different cad compatible formats
+Convert GNSS features from a survey as shapefile document and build a mesh into waveform obj cad compatible format